 Referencing

-Each source is assigned a unique number inside bracket like [1].
-Tthe first source cited would be [1], the second [2], and so on.
+Each source is assigned a unique number inside a bracket like [1].
+The first source cited would be [1], the second [2], and so on.
 A sentence that is citing several sources of research should be cited as [2, 4-6, 10].
-If you want to name the author you can use author name with reference number in bracket such as “Trump [2] showed that… If more than one author, first author with et al such as “Rigan et al. [5] showed that a president could be ball”.
+If you want to name the author you can use author's name with a reference number in brackets such as “Trump [2] showed that… If more than one author, the first author et al such as “Rigan et al. [5] showed that a president could be the ball”.

 In reference list:

 The reference list is organized according to numerical order.
 The number should be the first thing that appears in the reference list.
-The reference list should be indented from the second line onwards.
+The reference list should be indented from the second line onward.

 How to cite different sources in the reference list